ZehanQin/ECON5200-FINAL-PROJECT/README.md

 Answering this is harder than it looks.
 A naive comparison of treated vs. untreated workers yields **−$8,498** — suggesting training *reduces* earnings.
 This is wrong, and the direction is wrong, because NSW participants were selected precisely because they had the weakest labor market histories (pre-treatment earnings of $2,096 vs. $14,017 for CPS controls).

-This project uses **Double Machine Learning (DML)** (Chernozhukov et al., 2018) to recover the causal effect while correcting for the severe selection bias.
+This project uses **Double Machine Learning (DML)** (Chernozhukov et al., 2018) to recover the causal effect while correcting for severe selection bias, then validates the result against the original NSW randomized experiment.

 ---

 ## 🧪 Methodology

 **Identification strategy:** Double Machine Learning with cross-fitting

 - **Outcome model** `g(X) = E[Y | X]`: RandomForestRegressor / GradientBoostingRegressor
 - **Treatment model** `m(X) = P(T = 1 | X)`: RandomForestClassifier / GradientBoostingClassifier
 - Second stage: regress residuals `Y − g(X)` on `T − m(X)` to recover ATE